The State of Finance: Global Financial Trends For 2021

 At the time of writing, the USA has had more than 29 Million cases and half a million deaths, which is more than 100 times higher than the death figure reported by China,

-India, who had taken over the UK’s spot as the 5th largest economy in the world in 2019, is another country which has been badly affected by the pandemic.
-With 10,919,616 cases and 155,789 deaths, their economy has taken a hit and slipped behind, and are now not due to take back their place until 2024.
+India, which took over the UK’s spot as the 5th largest economy in the world in 2019, is another country that has been badly affected by the pandemic.
+With 10,919,616 cases and 155,789 deaths, their economy has taken a hit and slipped behind, and they are now not due to take back their place until 2024.

 Generally, East and South East Asia have been praised for their approach to handling the pandemic and getting it under control more successfully than the rest of the world.

-Many people put this down to their previous experience with the SARS outbreak between 2002 and 2004.
-However, consistent advice, swift action and stricter government intervention also played a role.
+Many people compared this to their previous experience with the SARS outbreak between 2002 and 2004.
+However, consistent advice, swift action, and stricter government intervention also played a role.

-Whatever the reason, experts predict that the many Asian countries who were able to return to normal more quickly will have a financial advantage over the parts of the world that were not.
+Whatever the reason, experts predict that the many Asian countries that could return to normal more quickly will have a financial advantage over the parts of the world that were not.

 How Europe responded to COVID-19

 As of the 11th of February 2021, the EU has adopted the Recovery and Resilience Facility (RRF), which includes a €672.5 billion recovery fund.
-By the 30th of April 2021, all EU members need to submit their national recovery and resilience plans which will include their reform and investment agendas up until 2026.
+By the 30th of April 2021, all EU members must submit their national recovery and resilience plans, including their reform and investment agendas up until 2026.

-The solidarity between European nations has been commended worldwide, with countries sharing hospital beds, supplies and doctors with their neighbours when needed.
+The solidarity between European nations has been commended worldwide, with countries sharing hospital beds, supplies, and doctors with their neighbors when needed.

 The Financial Trends of 2021

-Most of us entered 2020 with very little idea of the year we had ahead.
-With the insights from the past events though, we’re now in a better position to predict the financial trends of 2021.
+Most of us entered 2020 with a tiny idea of our year ahead.
+With the insights from past events, though, we’re now in a better position to predict the financial trends of 2021.

 The rise of China and Asia

-Since 1979, China has been one of the world’s fastest-growing economies.
-This trend has only accelerated over the last year and Asia, in general, seems to be on the rise.
+Since 1979, China has been one of the world’s fastest-growing economies, and this trend has only accelerated over the last year, and Asia, in general, seems to be on the rise.

-The report claimed that due to the “skilful management of the pandemic and the hits to long term growth in the West […]the Chinese economy in dollar terms will overtake the US economy in 2028, a full 5 years earlier than we thought last year.”
+The report claimed that due to the “skillful management of the pandemic and the hits to long-term growth in the West […], the Chinese economy in dollar terms will overtake the US economy in 2028, 5 years earlier than we thought last year.”

 Going on to predict “the trend rate of growth for China to be 5.7% annually from 2021-25 and 4.5% annually from 2026-30 and 3.9% annually from 2031-35.”

-According to CEBR, things don’t look so positive for the United States.
+CEBR says things don’t look so favorable for the United States.
 Despite currently being the largest economy and one of the wealthiest countries in the world, they suggest “the trend rate of growth of the States to be 1.9% annually from 2022-24 and 1.6% annually for the rest of the forecast horizon,” which is 2.6% and 2.3% lower than China’s projected growth.

 World economic league table predictions

-India, who has been steadily climbing up from a position of just 13 in 2005 is expected to be the third-largest economy by 2030.
-Indonesia, currently sitting at 15 is predicted to be the 8th largest economy by 2035.
+India, steadily climbing up from just 13 in 2005, is expected to be the third-largest economy by 2030.
+Currently sitting at 15, Indonesia is predicted to be the 8th largest economy by 2035.

-Otherwise known as the world’s largest free trade agreement, which will cover 30% of global trade.
+Otherwise known as the world’s most significant free trade agreement, which will cover 30% of global trade.

-In the chart below you can see the total GDP of member countries of the EU, RCEP and NAFTA respectively.
+The chart below shows the total GDP of member countries of the EU, RCEP, and NAFTA.